Cluedrew/iron-space/README.md

 Besides simply calling code the main loop is incharge of managing tempral orginiation.
 Other things can define what happens but you always have to return to the main loop to determain exactly when they happen.

+### Services ###
+Services are systems that cut accross the code base.
+They generally exist to provide a single tool to the entire code base.

+##### Logging
+Error messages and printing data.
+Unlike most other parts of the code this isn't for the game, it's for me.
+To help with debugging I would like a system built in that makes it easier to add and remove debugging messages in the code.

+The service is actually a collection of loggers.
+Each of which will accept messages of different types.
+The loggers will have modes that say which types of messages they print.
+For instance VERBOSE prints everything while QUIET prints only error messages.

 ##### Physics
 How things move in space.
 This system moves things around and handles the